 Costochondritis may improve on its own after a few weeks, although it can last for months or years.
 The condition doesn’t lead to serious problems, but may relapse.

-Costochondritis is an inflammatory process largely caused by poor posture with a rounded middle-back, thoracic and chest-joint stiffness linked with lack of exercise.
+Costochondritis is an inflammatory process largely caused by poor posture with a rounded middle-back, thoracic and chest-joint stiffness often linked with lack of exercise.

 Impacts, sports injuries and car accidents as well as repeated minor trauma to the chest wall are causative.
 Viral respiratory infections can commonly cause costochondritis.
 Occasionally, costochondritis as a result of bacterial infections can occur in people who use intravenous medications or who have had surgery to their upper chest.
 After surgery, the cartilage in the region that has been operated on can become more prone to inflammation from reduced blood flow.